Why New Yorkers Should Compost

 The NYC Composting Program: New York City launched its composting program with the goal of diverting organic waste from landfills, where it would otherwise contribute to harmful greenhouse gas emissions.
 The program encourages residents to separate their food scraps, yard waste, and other organic materials, which are then collected and sent to composting facilities.

 Benefits of Composting: Composting offers a range of benefits for the city and its residents.
 Firstly, it reduces the amount of waste sent to landfills, mitigating the environmental impact.
 The resulting compost enriches the soil, promoting healthier plant growth and reducing the need for chemical fertilizers.
-This closed-loop approach not only benefits the environment but also supports local agriculture and community gardening initiatives.
+This closed-loop approach not only benefits the environment but also supports community gardening initiatives.

 In the city that never sleeps, composting is a reminder that even within the concrete jungle, the seeds of sustainability can take root and flourish.
 As more New Yorkers join the composting movement, we're contribute not only to a greener city but also to a global effort to reduce waste and build a more sustainable future for generations to come.